 The SCA Glenn T. Seaborg Science Scholarship was established in 1979 in honor of internationally famed chemist and former SCA Board Chair, Dr. Glenn T. Seaborg.

-In 1952, Dr. Seaborg received the Nobel prize for his work in transuranium elements He discovered or co-discoved numerous atomic elements, including atomic element number 106, which was officially named Seaborgium in his honor in 1994.
+In 1952, Dr. Seaborg received the Nobel prize for his work in transuranium elements.
+He discovered or co-discovered numerous atomic elements, including atomic element number 106, which in 1994 was officially named Seaborgium in his honor.
 Dr. Seaborg held many distinguished positions including serving as Chair of the Atomic Energy Commission under President Kennedy and Chancellor of the University of California at Berkeley.
 Dr. Seaborg was also a Chairman Emeritus of the Swedish Council of America and in 1962 was named Swedish American of the Year by Vasa Order of America.
 In addition to his visionary leadership of SCA, Dr. Seaborg also provided leadership to many Swedish-American organizations and was widely recognized across the Swedish-American community for his dedicated leadership.

-The Seaborg Scholarship is presented annually to an outstanding student selected from a list of candidates nominated by the Presidents of each of the six Swedish Heritage Colleges that maintain an active connection with modern Scandinavia through language study, student exchange programs, and cultural events.
-Nominees must be a science or mathematics majors, be full-time students at the junior or senior level.
-Nominations are made on the basis of past academic achievement, demonstrated ability to conduct independent research, creative potential, and ability to represent effectively and positively the six Swedish-American colleges and the Swedish Council of America at SIYSS and the Nobel festivities
+The SCA Glenn T. Seaborg Science Scholarship is presented annually to an outstanding student selected from a list of candidates nominated by the Presidents of the six Swedish Heritage Colleges that are Institutional Members of SCA.
+Each of these colleges or universities maintains an active connection with modern Scandinavia through language study, student exchange programs, and cultural events.
+Nominees must be a natural science or mathematics majors and be full-time students at the junior or senior level at one of the six colleges named above.
+Nominees are assessed on past academic achievement, demonstrated ability to conduct independent research, creative potential, and ability to represent effectively and positively the six Swedish-American colleges and the Swedish Council of America at SIYSS and the Nobel festivities.